The Golden Dream: Plot

 The next morning Chauk feels betrayed by Sara, but decides to remain with them and continue the ride to the north.
 During the trip, they are detained by drug traffickers, who steal the belongings of the passengers and kidnap the females.
-Sara is soon recognized as a girl and is taken by the traffickers; when Juan and Chauk resist, Juan is seriously injured and Chauk is knocked unconscious.
+Sara, who was disguised and pretending to be a boy, is soon recognized as a girl and is taken by the traffickers; when Juan and Chauk resist, Juan is seriously injured and Chauk is knocked unconscious.

 Chauk wakes up and tends to Juan's injuries.
 When Juan recovers, both recognize that they can do nothing for Sara and decide to continue their voyage to the north.
 During the next train ride, they meet a teenager from Guatemala that offers them jobs, but in reality it is just a trick and the boy delivers them into the hands of a group of criminals.
 When the leader learns that Juan is from his own hometown, Juan is released.
 Juan later returns and offers the leader the American Dollars he had saved before the journey, in order to free Chauk.

 Juan and Chauk arrive in Mexicali, where they get help from a group of immigrant traffickers to cross the border between Mexico and United States.
 The traffickers take the boys across the border, but leave the two on their own in the desert, where Chauk is killed by an immigrant hunter.
 Juan then arrives in Phoenix where he gets a job in a meat factory.
 The movie ends with Juan looking up at snow falling in the night sky, realizing that Chauk had wanted to come north to see snow for the first time.